dhruvak001/Entity-Management-System/README.md

 This Python script demonstrates a simple entity management system using classes and data structures like linked lists.
 The system primarily focuses on managing student records within different entities.

+**Input format:**
+The input format is a CSV file which contains the Name, Roll Number, Department, Course, Hostel and Club information about the students.

+**Output Format:**
+The output must contain the file student_solution(rollnumber).py

 **Features:**</br>
 **StudentRecord Class:** Defines a basic structure for student records, including attributes for student name and roll number.</br>
 **Node Class:** Defines a node structure for linked lists.</br>